European Chemical Industry News & Insights

 Project Overview

 Arctial, a project company formed by Rio Tinto, Mitsubishi Corporation, Vargas, and Finnish Industry Investment Ltd (Tesi), is conducting a feasibility study for a low-carbon aluminum production plant in Kokkola's Kruunuportti industrial area.
 The study aims to evaluate the social, technical, commercial, and environmental impacts of the project, adhering to Finnish legislation.
+A decision on whether to proceed with the plant construction is expected by 2026–2027.

 Partnerships and Support